Sealing Criminal Records in San Antonio

 the Court along with the appropriate filing fee.
 Eligible individuals

-include those who have been convicted of certain felonies or misdemeanors
+include those who have been convicted of certain

-and received deferred adjudication probation.
+misdemeanors and received deferred adjudication probation.
 If the probation is successfully

 completed, without additional arrests, you may be eligible to request